Chart Color Schemes

 Wulguru - Roseneath is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Wulguru - Roseneath, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-Home ownership in Wulguru - Roseneath stood at 33.9%, with mortgaged dwellings at 36.4% and rented dwellings at 29.7%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent in the area was $283, compared to Non-Metro Qld's $305 and the national average of $375.
-Nationally, Wulguru - Roseneath's mortgage repayments were significantly lower than the Australian average of $1,863.
+Wulguru - Roseneath's dwelling structure, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
+Home ownership in Wulguru - Roseneath stood at 33.9%, with mortgaged dwellings at 36.4% and rented ones at 29.7%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,517.
+Median weekly rent in the area was $283, compared to Non-Metro Qld's $305.
+Nationally, Wulguru - Roseneath's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing